dabit3/aws-amplify-workshop-react-native/README.md

 amplify init
 ```

-- Choose your default editor: __Visual Studio Code (or your default editor)__
+- Choose your default editor: __Visual Studio Code (or your favorite editor)__
 - Please choose the type of app that you're building __javascript__
 - What javascript framework are you using __react-native__
-- Source Directory Path:
+- Source Directory Path: /
 - Distribution Directory Path: __build__
 - Build Command: __npm run-script build__
 - Start Command: __npm run-script start__